tgherzog/boatworks/projects.md

 ![A few interesting project photos](assets/img/gallery/project-thumbnails.jpg) {: .thumbnail-gallery :}

-This section is a collection of posts I write on selected projects.
-Some are small but interesting;
-others are more significant, spanning multiple years.
-I've included both work for clients and work on my own boat, an
-[Allied Seabreeze](http://www.alliedseabreeze35.org/) (hull #62).
+This section is a collection of posts I write on select projects.
+Some are relatively small, completed over a days or a couple of weeks; others are multi-year renovations.
+It includes both work for clients and work on my own boat, an [Allied Seabreeze](http://www.alliedseabreeze35.org/) (hull #62).
 I try to include as much detail as possible: photos, product links, alternate approaches, and lessons learned.

+I also post on [Facebook]({{ site.contact.fbook }}) and [Instagram]({{ site.contact.insta }})
+and tend to post there more frequently.
+Follow those pages for the most recent updates.

 I hope you find this information useful.
 Feel free to [contact me with questions]({{ site.contact.email }}).